Child Custody Lawyers in Scottsdale, AZ

 NAVIGATING CUSTODY DISPUTES AND AGREEMENTS in PHOENIX

 In July 2010, the Arizona legislature passed amendments to the public policy behind child custody designations in divorce and non-marital situations.
 The legislature determined that all children should be entitled to equal and meaningful contact with both parents, and given as much time as possible with each parent.

 Because of this change, family courts take a new perspective in custody disputes and often start with the idea of time split equally (50/50) between parents.
 They then examine the statutory factors to issue a custody arrangement they determine is in the best interest of the child or children involved.

 At Rader, Sheldon & Stoutner, PLLC, we take the time to learn the details of a child custody case to better help you reach your desired parenting plan and outcome.

-Our Phoenix family attorneys assist in a broad spectrum of child custody and visitation matters, including:
+Our Phoenix child custody lawyers assist in a broad spectrum of custody and visitation matters, including: